 There is no doubt that Jumia is among the leading e-commerce store in Nigeria today.

 As it stands now, Jumia is gradually becoming a household brand name; they are becoming very much popular within the country.
-Once you mention “Jumia,” almost everyone knows what you are talking.
+Once you mention “Jumia,” almost everyone knows what you are talking about.

-Jumia offers an opportunity to create an online store on their website as vendors, and this is open for almost everyone who has something to sell with Jumia’s selling category.
+Jumia offers an opportunity to create an online store on their website as vendor, and this is open for almost everyone who has something to sell with Jumia’s selling category.

-The Jumia’s market place serves as a platform where vendors (sellers) can list their goods for sales with a price tag, then relax and let Jumia handles the rest for them.
+Jumia’s marketplace serves as a platform where vendors (sellers) can list their goods for sales with a price tag, then relax and let Jumia handles the rest for them.